Revealing mysteries in gamma-ray bursts: the role of gluon condensation: INTRODUCTION

-Recently, a highly energetic outburst, initially detected by Swift-XRT [1], was promptly confirmed as GRB 221009A by Fermi-GBM [2,3] and Fermi-LAT [4,5].
-Space-based detectors, constrained in their resolution capabilities to gamma-ray signals up to the 10 GeV energy level, faced limitations.
-However, the Large High Altitude Air Shower Observatory (LHAASO) detectors overcame this hurdle, recording very high-energy (VHE) photons in the TeV energy range from GRB 221009A within the next 30 minutes [6].
-The extensive array of ground-based detectors allowed for an unprecedented level of precision, revealing that the gamma-ray brightness of GRB 221009A surpassed that of any previously observed GRB by 50 times.
-Instances of such GRBs are exceptionally rare, with an estimated probability of occurrence at one in a thousand years.
+Recent reports of TeV spectra have opened a completely new energy window, expected to advance studies in this field.
+For instance, a highly energetic outburst initially detected by Swift-XRT [1] was promptly confirmed as GRB 221009A by Fermi-GBM [2,3] and Fermi-LAT [4,5].
+Unfortunately, space-based detectors, limited in their resolution capabilities to gamma-ray signals up to the 10 GeV energy level, faced constraints.
+However, the Large High Altitude Air Shower Observatory (LHAASO) detectors overcame this limitation, recording very high-energy (VHE) photons in the TeV energy range from GRB 221009A within the next 30 minutes [6].
+The extensive array of ground-based detectors enabled an unprecedented level of precision, revealing that the gamma-ray brightness of GRB 221009A exceeded that of any previously observed GRB by 50 times.
 This extraordinary event has provided us with a more comprehensive VHE spectrum of the brightest GRB ever detected.
 It is conceivable that this long-duration GRB originated from the gravitational collapse of a massive star, leading to the formation of either a neutron star or a black hole.
 Upon the creation of a neutron star or black hole, the resultant formation of powerful particle jets containing protons, nuclei, and electrons occurs.
 These particles undergo acceleration, reaching velocities approaching the speed of light, primarily driven by shock waves.
 Subsequently, they release high-energy and VHE photons into space while traversing through remnants of the progenitor stars.
-The spectra of GRB 221009A present a potential clue in unraveling the mystery of GRBs, particularly due to its distinctive structure in the GeV-TeV band.
+The spectra of GRB 221009A present a distinctive structure in the GeV-TeV band, which is a new clue in unraveling the mystery of GRBs.
 Despite the numerous theoretical models proposed to elucidate these high-energy events, the true nature of the VHE radiation source remains elusive.